 Suggested Reading: Automation Is The Next Big Thing In Customer Support

-CSA is a form of customer support that is provided to the customers using automated technology such as voice assistants, AI-chatbots, etc.
+CSA is a form of customer support that is provided to customers using automated technology such as voice assistants, AI chatbots, voicebots, etc.

 It’s basically a streamlined process that reduces or eliminates the amount of human involvement while delivering advice or assistance.
-Such as booking a ticket, general queries,refund-related questions, etc.
+Customer services that can be automated include booking a ticket, responding to general queries, answering refund-related questions, etc.

-- Agent productivity; As they didn’t have to focus on a repetitive ask like the above mentioned.
-And instead got to focus on their other KPIs.
+- Agent productivity; Support staff didn’t have to focus on redundant and repetitive asks like the above mentioned.
+And instead, get to spend undivided attention on their other KPIs.

-- Quick resolution; As the customer didn’t have to wait further to get the required response.
+- Quick resolution; The customer didn’t have to wait further to get the required response.

-- Customer satisfaction; With the prompt and accurate responses, it leaves the customer very happy, increasing the NPS and CSAT scores.
+- Customer satisfaction; With the prompt and accurate response, it leaves the customer very happy, increasing the NPS and CSAT scores.

-To be noted that, automated customer support can be provided 24/7 and used to both assist and reduce the cost of human support representatives.
+It is to be noted that automated customer support can be provided 24/7 and used to both assist and reduce the cost of human support representatives.